Americans owe $1 trillion in credit card debt

 (The Hill) — America’s credit card balance has passed $1 trillion, or it’s about to, depending on whom you ask.

-The average interest rate on a new card is 24 percent, the highest figure since the Reaganomics era.
+The average interest rate on a new card is 24%, the highest figure since the Reaganomics era.

 A typical American household now carries $10,000 in credit card debt, by one estimate, another record.

 If that doesn’t sound like a lot of debt, try paying it off.
-At $250 per month, with 24 percent interest, you’ll be making payments until 2030, and you’ll spend a total of $20,318, twice what you owed.
-And that assumes you never use the card again.
+At $250 per month, with 24% interest, you’ll be making payments until 2030, and you’ll spend a total of $20,318, twice what you owed.
+That only assumes you never use the card again.

-“It’s hard to build wealth when you’re paying 20 percent interest every month,” said Ted Rossman, a senior industry analyst at Bankrate.com.
+“It’s hard to build wealth when you’re paying 20% interest every month,” said Ted Rossman, a senior industry analyst at Bankrate.com.

 The nation’s credit card debt stands at $986 billion, according to the Federal Reserve.
 The figure has climbed by $250 billion in two years.